12 Fascinating Things to do in Dawson City

 Diamond Tooth Gertie’s Gambling Hall, Canada’s oldest casino, has casino games as well as Cancan shows and is a fun way to step back in time!
 Operating since 1971, the building itself was built in 1901 and renovated to take guests back to gold rush days.
 They also have a full bar with local beer and a long list of Klondike themed cocktails.

-If you’re ready to go deeper than gold panning in how gold is extracted in the far north, check out Gold Dredge #4.
-The Dredge is located just out of town in the gold fields and is a Parks Canada National Historic Site.
+The Dredge and Discovery Claim are Parks Canada National Historic Sites.
 Book a tour in town at the visitor centre before you head out and learn all the ins and outs of gold placer mining.

 Hike or Drive to the Incredible View at Midnight Dome